Automattic/kue/Readme.md

     // Use a function to get a customized next attempt delay value job.attempts(3).backoff( function( attempts, delay ){
-      return my_customized_calculated_delay;
+      //attempts will correspond to the nth attempt failure so it will start with 0
+      //delay will be the amount of the last delay, not the initial delay unless attempts === 0 return my_customized_calculated_delay;
     })
 ```